Joshua-Xie/cepheus/bootstrap/README.md

 The bootstrapping process is broken into three directories:

-**/bare_metal**  <-- Removing soon

 This directory contains a few helper scripts that are purpose built for bare servers (not VMs).
 Most, if not all, have the same name as the scripts found in vagrant_scripts but with the internals different except for function names.

 **/common**

 This directory contains a number of scripts and helper functions that are common to both bare metal and vagrant.

-**/vms**

-This directory contains an additional directory called:

-**/vms/vagrant**
+**/vagrant**

-If you want to simply build a test cluster on your Linux or Mac then go to the <cepheus root>/bootstrap/vms/vagrant directory and issue the following command:
+If you want to simply build a test cluster on your Linux or Mac then go to the <cepheus root>/bootstrap/vagrant directory and issue the following command:

 **./CEPH_UP**